 6.3.
-The Wedding Planner is neither liable for inconveniences caused by acts of nature or responsible for the private belongings of the Clients, wedding guests or vendors, present at the wedding locations on the wedding day.
+The Wedding Planner is neither liable for inconveniences caused by acts of nature nor responsible for the private belongings of the Clients, wedding guests or vendors, present at the wedding locations on the wedding day.

 6.4.
 Should the Wedding Planner be unable to perform any specific tasks in the planning of a wedding, due to the Wedding Planner’s illness or hospitalization, the Wedding Planner will do her best to find a substitute Wedding Planner.

 6.5.
-The Clients fully understand and agree that the Wedding Planner shall not be responsible or held liable in the event the Wedding Planner is prohibited from providing Wedding Day services due to illness, hospitalization, accident, transportation breakdown/disruption, traffic difficulties, acts of God such as inclement weather or other unforeseen impediments, or other cause of non-arrival on the day of the wedding.
+The Clients fully understand and agree that the Wedding Planner shall not be responsible or held liable in the event the Wedding Planner is prohibited from providing Wedding Day services due to illness, hospitalization, quarantine, accident, transportation breakdown/disruption, traffic difficulties, acts of God such as inclement weather or other unforeseen impediments, or other cause of non-arrival on the day of the wedding.

 6.6.
-The Clients agree that the accuracy of information supplied to the Wedding Planner is the sole responsibility of the Clients, and that the Wedding Planner is not responsible and shall not be held liable for the results of services performed on the basis of inaccurate, incomplete or untruthful information furnished by the Clients.
+The Clients agree that the accuracy of information supplied to the Wedding Planner is the sole responsibility of the Clients, and that the Wedding Planner is not responsible and shall not be held liable for the results of services performed on the basis of inaccurate, incomplete, or untruthful information furnished by the Clients.
 The Clients assume full responsibility for acceptance of work or services performed and agreed upon, as well as final proofing and accuracy.
 The Wedding Planner is not responsible for errors or omissions.
 Corrections will be made at no charge if they are brought to the Wedding Planner’s attention within 30 (thirty) days after project completion and acceptance, if applicable.
 Corrections are not to be construed with changes.

 6.7.
-The Clients agree to exercise due diligence in their direction to Wedding Planner regarding the preparation of materials and must be able to substantiate all claims and representations.
-The Clients are responsible for all trademark, service mark, copyright and patent infringement clearances of the material provided by the Clients.
+The Clients agree to exercise due diligence in their direction to the Wedding Planner regarding the preparation of materials and must be able to substantiate all claims and representations.
+The Clients are responsible for all trademark, service mark, copyright, and patent infringement clearances of the material provided by the Clients.
 The Clients are also responsible for arranging, prior to service, any necessary legal clearance of materials provided by the Clients.

 6.8.
-The Wedding Planner is not responsible for any events preventing the wedding to happen, such as fire, flood, earthquake or any other natural or human acts.
+The Wedding Planner is not responsible for any events preventing the wedding to happen, such as fire, flood, earthquake, or any other natural or human acts.

 6.9.
-The Clients shall indemnify, defend and save the Wedding Planner harmless from any and all suits, costs, damages or proceedings, including, but not limited to, the Wedding Planner’s services, pertaining to any and all litigation in which the Clients are a party.
+The Clients shall indemnify, defend and save the Wedding Planner harmless from any and all suits, costs, damages, or proceedings, including, but not limited to, the Wedding Planner’s services, pertaining to any and all litigation in which the Clients are a party.
 The Clients shall pay all expenses incurred by the Wedding Planner, including, but not limited to, all attorneys’ fees, costs and expenses incurred, should the Wedding Planner be named a party in any litigation to which the Clients are a party.
-The Clients shall further indemnify and hold harmless the Wedding Planner and its agents, officers and directors from liability for any and all claims, costs, suits and damages, including attorneys’ fees arising directly or indirectly out of or in connection with the operation of Clients, and from liability for injuries suffered by any person relating to the Clients.
+The Clients shall further indemnify and hold harmless the Wedding Planner and its agents, officers, and directors from liability for any and all claims, costs, suits, and damages, including attorneys’ fees arising directly or indirectly out of or in connection with the operation of Clients, and from liability for injuries suffered by any person relating to the Clients.
 All reasonable precautions will be taken to safeguard the property entrusted to the Wedding Planner.
-The Wedding Planner will not be held liable for loss, destruction or damage of any kind resulting from items which are lost or delayed in transit, whether such transit is electronic, fax, mail or otherwise, nor for unauthorized use by others of such property. the Wedding Planner will not be held liable for any incidental, consequential or indirect damages, including without limitation damages for loss of profits, business interruption, loss of information, plagiarism, etc. The Wedding Planner will not be held liable for typographical omissions or errors.
+The Wedding Planner will not be held liable for loss, destruction, or damage of any kind resulting from items that are lost or delayed in transit, whether such transit is electronic, fax, mail, or otherwise, nor for unauthorized use by others of such property. the Wedding Planner will not be held liable for any incidental, consequential, or indirect damages, including without limitation damages for loss of profits, business interruption, loss of information, plagiarism, etc. The Wedding Planner will not be held liable for typographical omissions or errors.
 Any liability on the part of the Wedding Planner as determined by a court of law will be limited to the Service Fee paid by the Clients.

 7. CANCELLATION TERMS

 7.1.
 The Clients are entitled to terminate the Agreements no later than 20 (twenty) days prior to the event day, by written notice to the Wedding Planner.
-The cancellation takes effect only after written announcement by e-mail or in paper form, including an indication of reasons.
+The cancellation takes effect only after the written announcement by e-mail or in paper form, including an indication of reasons.